gregg127/anton/docs/docs/03_flux_gitops.md

   Normal  ScalingReplicaSet  6m23s  deployment-controller  Scaled up replica set podinfo-6b885b7698 from 1 to 2
 ```
 !!! note
     Note the podinfo deployment configuration.
-Everything from this came just from the YAML file containing `GitRepository` and `Kustomization`.
-This configuration along with other was taken from [https://github.com/stefanprodan/podinfo/tree/master/kustomize](https://github.com/stefanprodan/podinfo/tree/master/kustomize), where `kustomization.yaml` file location in the source repo is described by the `spec.path` parameter in `Kustomization`.
-The whole sense of this and GitOps is that the cluster listens on the changes in configured repo and applies them to the cluster if anything changes.
-So if anything will be pushed in podinfo repository, the cluster will detect that and apply changes.
+Everything here came from the YAML file containing `GitRepository` and `Kustomization`.
+This configuration, along with others, was taken from [https://github.com/stefanprodan/podinfo/tree/master/kustomize](https://github.com/stefanprodan/podinfo/tree/master/kustomize), where the `kustomization.yaml` file location in the source repo is described by the `spec.path` parameter in `Kustomization`.
+The whole point of this and GitOps is that the cluster listens for changes in the configured repo and applies them to the cluster if anything changes.
+So, if anything is pushed to the podinfo repository, the cluster will detect it and apply the changes.

-Considering everything above, looks like the installation works fine.
+Considering everything above, it looks like the installation works fine.

 ## Static YAMLs migration

-While working with Flux setup I wiped the cluster and deleted previously created:
+While working with the Flux setup, I wiped the cluster and deleted the previously created:

 * `nginx-ingress`
 * `cert-manager`